Hana Shiha: Career

 "Em-Em & Arnous" became the new Egyptian love story icons.

-In 2014 Hana Shiha starred the movie "BEFORE THE SPRING " directed by Ahmed Atef, playing a political online activist who fights for election rights and freedom of speech before the 2011 Egyptian revolution.
+In 2014 Hana Shiha starred the movie "BEFORE THE SPRING ", playing a political online activist who fights for election rights and freedom of speech before the 2011 Egyptian revolution.

 2015 Hana starred alongside 18 actors in the first Egyptian Epic Series "EL ADH: EL KALAM EL MUBAH" aka "THE VOW" playing "Segag" the girl who killed and overthrew her entire family and made a packed with the devil to be the ruler, As a throne-crazed determined to eliminate any obstacle in her path, Shiha proved that she had an impressive range and deadly look.

 Chosen for her creativity and genuinely playing her roles, Mohamed khan the internationally acclaimed film director picked her to star in his new feature film "ABL ZAHMET EL SEIF" aka "BEFORE THE SUMMER CROWD".

 "BEFORE THE SUMMER CROWD" is a breakthrough in the story telling style of Khan's films.

 Being a leading lady in a Mohamed khan movie is a turning point and a new stepping stone in Hana Shiha's blossoming career.